rfg74/rfg74.github.io/Lab1.md

 #### 1. Echo

-The first task was to send a string from the computer to the Artemis and then have it return an augmented verson of the string back to the computer.
+The first task was to send a string from the computer to the Artemis and then have it return an augmented verson of the string back to the computer such that it prints out "Robot Says ______ :)" .
 Following the logic used in the PING case, I was able to adapt my code to accomplish the task.

+*insert pic of arduino code*

+The resulting output from inputting the string "Hello World" can be seen below:

+*insert pic of python code cell*

+#### 2. Send Three Floats

+The second task consisted of writing a command SEND_THREE_FLOATS which sends three floats to the Artemis board and extracts those three values in the Serial monitor.
+I accomplished this using similar logic to the SEND_TWO_INTS command, adjusting the code to account for three float values instead of int values.

+*insert pic of arduino code*

+The resulting output from inputting the series of floats 1.1, 2.2, and 3.3 can be seen below:

+*insert pic of python code cell*

+#### 3. Get Time Millis

+The third task consiste of adding a new command GET_TIME_MILLIS which makes the arduino write a string of the form T:123456 to the string characteristic.
+To accomplish this, I wrote code using the millis() function in Arduino.
+Additionally, I had to add the command to the list found in cmd_types.py.

+*insert pic of cmd_types.py*

+*insert pic of arduino code*